According to reports, the Vancouver Canucks are interested in KHL star and future free agent Andrei Kuzmenko.

 The Canucks interest in the offensive star should excite fans as general manager Patrik Allvin is already on his way to keeping his promises.

-“For [the Canucks] to become a consistent playoff team and a consistent contender, we need to build up the depth of the organization,” said Allvin in his first media availability as Canucks GM.
+“For to become a consistent playoff team and a consistent contender, we need to build up the depth of the organization,” said Allvin in his first media availability as Canucks GM.
 “That’s through the draft and signing of European and college free agent players.”

 The Canucks current president of hockey operations Jim Rutherford has said many times that Allvin’s connections in Europe will serve as valuable to the organization, and it is great to see him already putting them to use.